 Examples of commitment to the mission of the College of Business include, but are not limited to, excelling in a career in the nonprofit sector, leading a local community service effort, promoting corporate social responsibility or serving on a nonprofit board.

-NEW AWARD - ASK MORE OF BUSINESS AWARD
+ASK MORE OF BUSINESS AWARD

 Examples of social impact goals can be – donating a specific portion of profits to certain charities, a commitment to sourcing materials locally, providing jobs to disadvantaged groups, committing to certain environmental targets.

-NEW AWARD - COMMITMENT TO MICHIANA AWARD
+COMMITMENT TO MICHIANA AWARD

 Recognizes an alumnus/na who lives in the Michiana area and has made significant contributions to the local community.
 Over the past ten years, the University has increased its involvement with and commitment to the greater Michiana area and this award reflects the commitment our alumni have as well.
 The alumni contributions could be through community service work, civil service work or helping to bring more jobs to this area.